kwintik/widget-plugins/README.md

 # widget-plugins
-This is store of widget plugins such as googleAnalytics, yandex Metrika, i18n, etc
+This is store of widget plugins such as Google Analytics, Yandex Metrika, i18n, etc